Horse64/old-core.horse64.org/docs/Specification/Horse64.md

-- **GC'ed** *column: A "yes" entry means any new instance of the given data type will cause garbage collector load, with the according performance implications.*
+- **GC'ed** *column: A "yes" entry means any new instance of the given data type will cause garbage collector load, with the according performance implications.
+  A "no" means it doesn't, or not to the extent of other collected objects.*

 **Literal constructors** are shown above as regexes for the simple cases, although check the